radoslav180/DiNGO/README.md

 ![unsupprotedIDs](img/unsupportedIDs.png)

 This issue can be solved by passing a mapping file as an argument to DiNGO.
 The mapping file is a TAB delimited file which contains in one column supported IDs and in the other column(s) appropriate unsupported IDs.
 There are several ways to create a mapping file.
 DiNGO offers two possibilities.
-The first one is the usage of the Mapping module (see [Mapping module](#52-mapping-module-1)) and the second one is the usage of the HUGO mapping file (see [HUGO file](#515-hugo-file-1) section).
+The first one is the usage of the Mapping module (see [the Mapping module](#52-mapping-module-1)) and the second one is the usage of the HUGO mapping file (see [the HUGO file](#515-hugo-file-1) section).
 In addition, the user is free to employ any other mapping tool to create a mapping file.

 Based on the above, before we run DiNGO we have to map Entrez IDs to either UniProtKB or gene symbol IDs.
 Using the DiNGO mapping tool to convert Entrez IDs to UniProt IDs is as follows: